obynio/smashing-atom/README.md

 # wasabi

-> The human tongue is like wasabi.
-It's very powerful, and should be used sparingly.
+> It works on my machine

-**wasabi** a personal dashboard for my own purposes running on a Raspberry Pi.
+**wasabi** is my personal dashboard running on a Raspberry Pi.
 The codebase is based on the [smashing](https://github.com/Smashing/smashing) modular dashboard with custom widgets on top of it.

 ## Features